lotaris/Lotaris-for-Windows-Store-Apps/README.md

 }
 else
 {
 	// The in-app offer doesn't exist.
-Consider checking of the OfferToken is correct.
+Consider checking if the OfferToken is correct.
 }
 ```